-3.3 User Resources
+4.3 Customizing User Resources

-Note: For a list of all the options you can configure with your helm chart, see the Helm Chart Configuration Reference.
+Note: For a list of all the Helm chart options you can configure, see the Configuration Reference.

 User resources include the CPU, RAM, and Storage which JupyterHub provides to users.
-Most of these can be controlled via modifications to the Helm Chart.
+Most of these can be controlled via modifications to the Helm chart.
 For information on deploying your modifications to the JupyterHub deployment, see Applying configuration changes.